Huawei Watch GT With 2-Week Battery Life Launched in India

 Huawei Watch GT has been launched in India.
 The new smartwatch by Huawei, which was unveiled back in October last year, will go on sale in the country through Amazon.in. starting March 19.
-The Chinese company has notably brought the Huawei Watch GT Sports Edition as well as the Watch GT Classic Edition with a starting price of Rs.
+The Chinese company has notably also brought the Huawei Watch GT Sports Edition as well as the Watch GT Classic Edition to the country with a starting price of Rs.
 15,990.
-Alongside the Watch GT, the Huawei Band 3 Pro and Band 3e have also debuted in the country in multiple colour options.
+Alongside the smartwatches, the Huawei Band 3 Pro and Band 3e have also debuted in multiple colour options.
+The Huawei smartwatches run on the company's Light OS.

 Huawei Watch GT, Band 3 Pro, Band 3e price in India, launch offers